hailelagi/hailelagi.com/content/hacks/tsunami.md

 To be fair - at first it _seemed_ like a simple "good first issue" kind of thing I had no idea what I was opting into, so here's a disclaimer!
 We're going to build a type of database!
 No It's not enough machinery akin to say postgres but there's a fair bit of stuff going on!

-Give or take some of the outline:
+Give or take some pre-requisites:

-- some knowledge of programming - you've built a crud app
+- some knowledge of programming - you've built/know what a crud app is
-- an idea of rust's ownership system or exposure to some memory management ala C, C++ or Zig.
+- an idea of rust's ownership system or exposure to some memory management ala C, C++ or Zig
 - a rough sense of lexical parsing
 - some idea about trees and or graph traversal in general
 - some concurrency (shared state or message passing)
-- Garbage collection in a managed runtime
+- Some knowledge of go's syntax/semantics or a similar C syntax based language like javascript

+This covers some wide ranging and complex important topics, it's impossible to explain everything indepth clearly nor do I have the expertise/knowledge to do so, there are likely gaps or subtle errors -- but I'll try.
+Bonus helpful concepts for a google search/chatGPT (but not critical):

+- What is the BEAM?
+What is the erlang runtime system?
+- What is garbage collection?
-- Scheduling - how does a runtime handle busy CPU/IO?
+- Scheduling - how does a runtime handle IO? what's a syscall?

-Bonus(but not important):

-- Atomics/Compare & Swap
+- Atomics/Compare & Swap/Test & Set, what is a critical section?
-- Some exposure to the CPU Cache/cache line movement
+- What is a CPU Register/cache line movement?
-- Some knowledge of the BEAM - elixir or erlang (especially :ets)
-- Some knowledge of go's syntax/semantics
+- uniprocessors vs multiprocessors(SMP) (SIMD, MIMD)?

 You've been warned!
 Grab a coffee or tea and let's scope it out!
 I'll be using a mixture of go/rust for the examples.